Price per bag

 Whether it’s a layover between flights, or you had to check out of your hotel hours before your evening flight leaves, being stuck with your luggage is no fun.
 Having to drag bags around with you can spoil even the best-laid plans.

 And that’s what we’re here to change!

 At Knock Knock City, we understand the frustrations that come with traveling and are here to make your trip easier.
-Because of that, we’re bringing affordable, accessible luggage storage to Portland.
+Because of that, we provide you with the best possible options on affordable and accessible luggage storage to Portland.